danmndes/studies/nodejs listing files from system using path and fs/README.md

 # studies
-Exercise to practice try and catch errors
+Exercise to practice access to files through fs and path node modules. this is not a client-side code, so it won't work on browser